Embrace the Good Life

 If you are traveling to either New Zealand or Greece for the first time, you may expect these destinations to be pleasant places to visit, especially if they are highly recommended by others.
 From your brochures, you have selected many wonderful sights to see and places to stay.
 But despite all the information and photos, you will never really know what the place is like until you actually get there.

-The fact is, you travel to these places with the expectation and with the faith they will be exactly as described by those who went before you.
-And you embark on a spiritual journey with the same kind of expectation and faith.
+The fact is, we travel to these places with the expectation and with the faith that they will be exactly as described by those who went before us.
+And so it is with our spiritual journey—we begin with the same kind of expectation and faith.

-Once you decide on a destination, it makes sense to start looking at a road map—a planned and willful approach to your destination.
-But the map is not always clear and often places are unmarked—or perhaps you encounter a thick fog of confusion.
+Once we decide on a destination, it makes sense to start looking at a road map—a planned and willful approach to our destination.
+But the map is not always clear, and often places are unmarked—or perhaps we encounter a thick fog of confusion.

-When adverse conditions occur, you rely on a guide, just as the captain of a ship relies on a harbor pilot to steer him through unknown waters.
-In your case, you look to your spiritual guide, your Spirit Teacher who faithfully points the way.
-And if you choose to follow the direction of this loving and wise pilot, your path becomes clear and the doors of opportunity open wide.
+When adverse conditions occur, we rely on a guide, just as the captain of a ship relies on a harbor pilot to steer him through unknown waters.
+In our case, we look to our spiritual guide, our Spirit Teacher, who faithfully points the way.

-It is much easier to accept the reality of God as a spiritual destination when your mind is clear about what this Eternal Source is like.
-You can either conjure up your own ideas about this or you can ponder the words, proclamations, revelations, and spiritual experiences of many others who have already traveled this path, from Buddha to Jesus and fast-forward to Mother Teresa.
+It is easy to accept the reality of God as a spiritual destination when our minds are clear about what this Eternal Source is like.
+We can either conjure up our own ideas about this, or we can ponder the words, proclamations, revelations, and spiritual experiences of many others who have already traveled this path, from Buddha to Jesus, and fast-forward to Mother Teresa.

 Throughout history, there have been hundreds of spiritual teachers from all nations of the world, some better than others, and much has been written about their spiritual messages.
 If we are to sum up these revelations about our spiritual destiny, one thing is clear—almost all teachers of truth suggest that, to reach our destination, we should attempt to be perfect, to be spirit-like, to be Godlike.